 Simple carbohydrates are simple sugars made up of only one or two sugar (saccharide) chains.
 All simple sugars and starches are converted to glucose in the body with the exception of sugar alcohols and insoluble fiber.
-Simple Carbohydrates Include: soda, candy, table sugar, honey, syrup, milk, white flour, and juices.
+Simple Carbohydrates Include: soda, candy, table sugar, honey, syrup, milk, white flour, juices etc.

 Complex carbohydrates are made up of thousands of sugar chains and therefore they are “complex.”
-Complex Carbohydrates Include: starchy vegetables like corn and potatoes, along with bread, beans, rice, cereals, and grains.
+Complex Carbohydrates Include: starchy vegetables like corn and potatoes, along with whole grain bread, beans, rice, cereals, and other grains.